About brain injury

 Cognitive effects of a brain injury

 Cognitive problems affect the way we think and remember things.
-After a brain injury there are several cognitive functions that can be affected.
+After a brain injury, there are several cognitive functions that can be affected.
 These include:

-- Problems with memory which can include both short and long term memory loss.
+- Problems with memory which can include both short and long-term memory loss.
 There are many areas of the brain which control memory and any damage to one of these areas can lead to poor memory.

 - Lack of concentration and a poor attention span is a common effect of a brain injury.
 People with brain injuries can become easily distracted and have trouble concentrating, especially when there are external factors contributing, such as stress, tiredness or worry.

 - Visual and perceptual problems.
 Eyesight and hearing may appear to be unaffected by a brain injury.
 However, the area of the brain which processes incoming signals from these organs may be damaged.
-This can result in difficulties judging distances and spacial awareness.
+This can result in difficulties judging distances and spatial awareness.
 Visual problems can also include only being able to process part of what can be seen, so half of the image will be missed by the brain.